g-sam/tic-tac-toad/README.md

 Since I had already implemented alpha-beta pruning, memoization provided most of the required performance boost.
 In addition:
  - I initially thought it would be necessary to access a static cache to retrieve the first few moves (see `./cache.js`).
 In fact, the cache showed that the first available cell scores joint highest in the early stages of the game, so the first few moves simply take the first available cell without drawing on a static cache.
+ - Swapping out my chained reducers for a transducer provided a significant speed boost.
  - The artificial delay in the computer move is now less if the calculation took longer, reducing the apparent delay.
  - The UI now updates with the previous move before locking up for the calculation and displays a message indicating whose turn it is.